DataKnox/Cisco-MDT-TIG-Docker/README.md

-# Cisco-MDT-TIG-Docker
+# Introduction
-Docker Container deployment of TIG stack with Cisco MDT inputs prepped for Telegraf
+This repo contains a Docker Compose file that can spin up 3 containers - Telegraf, InfluxDB, and Grafana.
+This is geared towards Cisco because it comes with the Cisco Model-Driven-Telemetry inputs for Telegraf.

+# Steps to Get It Up and Running
-# Clone the repo
+1. Clone the Repo
 ```
 git clone https://github.com/DataKnox/Cisco-MDT-TIG-Docker
 ```

-# Edit the Telegraf.conf file to have the IP Address of the computer that will have the InfluxDB
+2. Edit the Telegraf.conf file to have the IP Address of the computer that will have the InfluxDB
-# Edit the URLs line
+- Edit the URLs line
 ```
 # Outputs for ciscomdt
 [[outputs.influxdb]]